-- 1. Single-phase three-wire services, (a) operating at 120/240 volts and requiring transformer capacity of not more than 167 kVA, or (b) operating at 240/480 volts and requiring transformer capacity of not more than 50 KVA; or - 2.
-Three-phase four-wire services operating at 120/208 volts or 277/480 volts Wye and requiring transformer capacity of not more than 2500 KVA.
+- Single-phase three-wire services, (a) operating at 120/240 volts and requiring transformer capacity of not more than 167 kVA, or (b) operating at 240/480 volts and requiring transformer capacity of not more than 50 kVA; or - 2.
+Three-phase four-wire services operating at 120/208 volts or 277/480 volts Wye and requiring transformer capacity of not more than 2500 kVA.
 (Larger units may be available by special arrangement.)

-In cases not meeting the preceding specifications, the customer shall provide a Company approved transformer vault or yard.
+In cases not meeting the preceding specifications, the customer shall provide a company approved transformer vault or yard.
 Additional information will be furnished upon request.

-Padmount transformer foundations must be supplied by the Customer and pad designs must conform to Company specifications to ensure interchangeability with spare transformers.
-See Illustrations No.s 23, 24, 25 and 26 in Section XII
+Padmount transformer foundations must be supplied by the Customer and pad designs must conform to company specifications to ensure interchangeability with spare transformers.
+See illustration numbers 23, 24, 25, and 26 in Section XII.